 Rushmoor Voluntary Services (“We”) are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is
+For the purpose of the General Data Protection Regulation (GDPR)(The Regulation), the data controller is

 Rushmoor Voluntary Services

 Information we may collect from you

 We may collect and process the following data about you:

 - Information that you provide by filling in forms on this website (our site).
 This includes information provided at the time of registering to use our site, subscribing to our service or requesting further services.
 We may also ask you for information when you report a problem with our site.

 - If you contact us, we may keep a record of that correspondence.